Skip to main content

 How do I get to ChatGPT EDU?
 How do I log in?

-Using a browser, go to https://chatgpt.com and click on the black “login” oval in the upper right hand corner of the browser window.
-For username, you must log in with pennkey@upenn.edu as your email address.
-This will bring up the Penn Web Login screen.
-Log in using your PennKey username and password.
+Using a browser, go to https://chatgpt.com and click on the black “login” oval in the upper right-hand corner of the browser window.
+In the OR box, type in pennkey@upenn.edu as your email address to log in.
+This will then bring up the Penn Web Login screen.
+Login using your PennKey username and password.

 I’m in ChatGPT.
 How do I know if I’m logged into Penn’s protected version (vs. not logged in, or logged in with another account)?

-Once logged in (see “How do I get to ChatGPT EDU”), look in the lower left corner of the browser window.
+To confirm you are logged in, see “How do I get to ChatGPT EDU” above.
+Once logged in, look in the lower left-hand corner of the browser window.
 You should see your name and the blue and red Penn shield.
+This confirms you’re logged in to Penn’s protected version.

 Who do I contact for a ChatGPT EDU account?
 Is it true that I have to pay for a full year?